Inventory probes & Insects

 The flour mill has a preference for slightly solids, such as flours and bakery products.
 Flour beetles can cause damage to long-term stored stocks of flour products.
 Provided these stocks are stored under fairly humid conditions.

-Rice beetles feed on plant foods such as flour, bread, cookies, macaroni and dried fruits.
-They also occur in spices and chocolate.
-The rice flour beetles do not develop at a temperature The beetles live among the stored supplies.
+The beetles live among the stored supplies.
 In empty storage cells they live on the remnants that are left behind in seams and cracks, for example.

 Ants are very annoying and undesirable.
 They can transfer bacteria and in this way sometimes affect products.